bramstroker/homeassistant-powercalc/README.md

 Supported domain: `light`

 This is the most accurate mode.
-For some models from the Philips Hue line measurements are taken using smart plugs.
+For a lot of light models measurements are taken using smart plugs.
 All this data is saved into CSV files.
 When you have the LUT mode activated the current brightness/hue/saturation of the light will be checked and closest matching line will be looked up in the CSV.
 - [Supported models](#supported-models) for LUT mode
 - [LUT file structure](#lut-data-files)